ddcap/halvade/docs/source/contents/hadoop.rst

 	export PATH=$PATH:/hadoop/install/dir/bin

-After editing the configuration files to run Halvade optimally on your node, see below, the services will need to be restarted.
+After the `Hadoop configuration`_ has been updated to run Halvade optimally on your node, the services will need to be restarted.
 To restart the pseudo-distributed Hadoop environment run these commands:

 .. code-block:: bash
 	:linenos: